-It is viewed that China's economy in the recent years has been gradually slowing down.
-Financial times noted that China's annual GDP growth of 6.9% for 2015 has been lowest since 1990 but in 2016, GDP grew even by lower 6.7%.
-Capital outflow from China has also increased in 2016.
+It is viewed11 that China's economy in recent years has been gradually slowing down12.
+Financial times noted that China's annual GDP growth of 6.9% for 2015 has been lowest since 1990 but in 2016, GDP grew even lower by 6.7%.
+Capital outflow13 from China has also increased in 201614.

 Excessive industrial capacity and slowing private investment continue to pose challenges to economic growth, while growth in production of cars and crude steel indicate some stabilization in 2016.
-The Swiss bank UBS noted that government has unveiled a number of infrastructure projects to support domestic demand in late 2015, with The National Development and Reform Commission approving eight railway construction projects in November 2015, with total investment of483 billion yuan (\$70 billion).
+The Swiss bank UBS noted15 that government has unveiled a number of infrastructure projects to support domestic demand in late 2015, with The National Development and Reform Commission approving eight railway construction projects in November 2015, with total investment of 483 billion yuan (\$70 billion).
 In the first ten months of 2015, China's fixed asset investment in railway sector stood at 623.45 billion yuan, up by 9.8% year on year.
 Total investment in the sector may exceed 800 billion yuan in 2016, involving 45 projects with newly-added railway length at over 3,200 kilometers.